Don’t let camera shake ruin your images. Learn about the handheld rule. Find out what you need to know to protect your photos!

 Does it make a difference if I use a full frame lens on a crop sensor camera?

 - This is a topic of much debate, but the short answer is, no; however, the long answer is that regardless of whether the lens is full frame or not, on a crop sensor, the focal length remains the same (click here for more on focal length and crop factor).
 For example, a 50mm lens (full frame or not), on a crop sensor will give you an angle of view of approximately 31-degrees.
 So, to determine the correct shutter speed, multiply the focal length by the crop factor.
 Furthermore, on a full frame camera with a full frame lens, the focal length also remains the same, but the difference is the angle of view.
 For example, a 50mm (full frame lens) attached to a full frame camera body has about a 46-degree angle of view; therefore, one only needs to apply the reciprocal rule, 1/focal length.

 What if I use a full frame camera with a lens designed for APS-C (crop sensor)?

-- The short answer, a full frame effectively becomes a crop sensor camera.
-After placing a DX or APS-C type lens on a full frame body, the camera will shift modes (depending on camera your settings) and essentially turn the camera into a crop sensor body.
+- In short, a full frame effectively becomes a crop sensor camera.
+After placing a DX or APS-C type lens on a full frame body, the camera will shift modes (depending on the camera settings) and essentially turn the camera into a crop sensor body.
 For example, a 50mm Nikon DX lens placed on a Nikon D800 (full frame camera) will give you the same field of view as a Nikon D3300 (APS-C crop sensor).